ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

-You can see we indeed have a contradiction between hypothesis `h` and `h'` , but lean still can't see it because as we know it don't know that odd is the opposite of even so let's change that
+You can see we indeed have a contradiction between hypothesis `h` and `h'` , but lean still can't see it because as we know it don't know that odd is the opposite of even so let's change that.
+By adding this line of code:

 ```lean4
 apply Nat.not_odd_iff_even.2 at h
 ```